okcodebio/UCtracker/README.md

-# MethylReadBinProfiler
+# UCtracker

-MethylReadBinProfiler is a lightweight Python toolkit for extracting and summarizing read-level DNA methylation features from bisulfite-aligned BAM files.
+UCtracker is a lightweight Python toolkit for extracting and summarizing read-level DNA methylation features from bisulfite-aligned BAM files.

 The toolkit was prepared for reproducible research and public code release.
 Local paths, user-specific server information, and project-specific identifiers have been removed.
 All input files are provided through command-line arguments.